ubsuny/CP1-24-HW1/Bell'sInequality43.md

 Quantum Mechanics suggests that observation influences reality, and can do so retroactively, a notion that, while strange, is consistent with the evidence.
 Building on this, Bell demonstrated that local Hidden Variables would lead to contradictions with QM predictions in specific scenarios.
 Thus, Bell's Theorem builds on EPR, revealing a critical requirement known as Bell's Inequality, which was not immediately apparent until 30 years later.

+## Hidden Variable Theory:
+### Arguement about uncertanity property of Quantum Mechanics

 ## References:
 [1][A. Einstein, B. Podolsky, N. Rosen: "Can quantum-mechanical description of physical reality be considered complete?"
 Physical Review 41, 777 (15 May 1935)]{https://cds.cern.ch/record/405662/files/PhysRev.47.777.pdf}